Healthy Thanksgiving: Gluten-free, Dairy-free Style

 - Mashed potatoes are typically loaded with cheese and milk.
 Sub nutritional yeast (found in bulk section of health food store) for cheese and almond or coconut milk for dairy milk.
 See below for a more nutrient dense version of mashed potatoes using cauliflower.

 - Refined sugar alternatives include maple syrup, honey, coconut sugar, dates and stevia.
-Whenever a recipe calls for plain old cane sugar, I typically use maple syrup or honey.
-If a recipe calls for brown sugar, coconut sugar is a tasty but lower glycemic alternative.
+If a recipe calls for granulated sugar, coconut sugar is a tasty but lower-glycemic alternative.

 Here are some of the recipes on my menu this year.